kimmo1019/hicGAN/README.md

 ```shell
 python hicGAN_evaluate.py <GPU_ID> <MODEL_PATH> <CELL>
 ```
 For example, one can run `python hicGAN_evaluate.py 0 checkpoint GM12878` for model evaluation.
+The predicted data will be saved in `data/<CELL>` folder.

 We finally provide a `demo.ipynb` to illustrate the above steps with a demo of Hi-C model.